 Investments in marketable securities with readily determinable fair values and all investments in marketable debt securities are valued at their fair values in the statement of financial position.
-Unrealized gains and losses are included in the change in net assets.
+The investment in a limited partnership, for which quoted market price is not readily available, are determined by management in good faith with the assistance of an independent third-party appraiser using methods they consider appropriate.
+Realized and unrealized gains and losses are included in the change in net assets.
 Donated securities are recorded at their estimated value at date of receipt.